 Washington University in St. Louis

-Dr. Yokoyama is also a professor of medicine and of pathology and immunology at Washington University School of Medicine in St. Louis, where he holds the Sam J. and Audrey Loew Levin Chair for Research in Arthritis and is Director of the Medical Scientist Training Program.
+Dr. Yokoyama is also a professor of medicine and of pathology and immunology at Washington University School of Medicine in St. Louis, where he is the Sam J. and Audrey Loew Levin Professor of Arthritis Research and director of the Medical Scientist Training Program.

 When Wayne Yokoyama was elected to the National Academy of Sciences in 2007, he contacted his scientific mentors, including his high school biology teacher.
 Yokoyama is still in touch with his high school biology teacher because he is grateful to the man who started him on the path to become a physician-scientist.